Living in Martinique

 When we asked people living in Martinique about recreational activities, they mentioned:

 "People generally go to the beach.
 There's a zoo, hiking activities, movie theater, large garden and a few other tourist attractions you can participate in.
-But not really too much to do," said an expat in Schoelcher.
+But not really too much to do," said one expat living in Schoelcher.

 What is the weather like in Martinique?